kev-m/pyCoilGen/docs/source/results.md

     opt_current_layout: float                   # The computed current that will achieve the desired target field.
 ```

-The `combined_field_layout` contains the magnetic field vectors due to the final coil wire path.
+`combined_field_layout` contains the magnetic field vectors due to the final coil wire path.

-The `combined_field_loops` contains the magnetic field vectors due to the unconnected contour loops.
+`combined_field_loops` contains the magnetic field vectors due to the unconnected contour loops.

 ### FieldErrors